PentheusLennuye/localgitops/README.md

 5. Set the SQL_PASSWORD and REDIS_PASSWORD environment variables.
 Similarly to (2), if they are not set, they will be requested.
 These are the master passwords for PostgreSQL and Redis used by Harbor.

+6. Set the OPENLDAP_BIND_PASSWORD.
+Ensure that it is alphanumeric or the system will not work.

 ### C.2 Deploy